Makosak/makosak.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Geology, University of Illinois at Urbana-Champaign, 2006
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Geographic Information Systems, The John Hopkins University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Geography, Arizona State University, 2017

 Work experience
 ======